The Important Things Your Divorce Will Teach You

 Your divorce has become part of your life story.
 Whether you want to admit it or not, divorce has changed you.
 It has shaped you into something else.

-Every divorce is different, but you had the courage to face up to your faults, forgive yourself and think of new ways to behave in the future.
+Every divorce is different, but you dared to face up to your faults, forgive yourself and think of new ways to behave in the future.

 Sometimes the most valuable things we learn in life come from painful experiences.
 What can divorce teach you?